 The following day, I organized a trip for Mark to the Camp Pendleton Field Office to experience an NCIS headquarters on a Marine Corps base.

 During the drive, it felt like we were just friends on a road trip a testament to Mark’s ability to connect with people on a personal level despite his celebrity status.

-Mark met with the agents and support staff at the Camp Pendleton office and was completely genuine and respectful.
-As we drove back, I recall Mark extolling the virtues of NCIS and its personnel.
-This marked the beginning of what I will always regard as a valuable relationship in my life.
+Mark genuinely and respectfully engaged with the agents and support staff at the Camp Pendleton office.
+On the drive back, he praised the virtues of NCIS and its personnel, marking the start of a valuable relationship in my life.